jensonp/project-steam-engine/backend-deep-dive-fixed.md

 - `1`: Private — the user's profile is hidden; library, friends, and game data are inaccessible.
 - `3`: Public — all data is accessible.

-This distinction is critical because API calls to private profiles return empty responses rather than errors — the backend must handle this gracefully (see `steam.service.ts`).
+This distinction is critical because API calls to private profiles return empty responses rather than errors — the backend must handle this gracefully (see `steam.​service.​ts`).

 **`Friend`**: Represents a relationship in the user's friend graph.